-We will think back to these seed-studies when we listen to sessions on pharyngeal and esophageal high resolution manometry (HRM) on Wednesday.
+We looked back on those seed-studies when we listened to sessions on pharyngeal and esophageal high resolution manometry (HRM) on Wednesday.
 Timothy M. McCulloch, MD, FACS has been collaborating with many SLPs in Madison, Wisconsin in studying the pharyngeal swallow and dysphagia with HRM.
 Benson T. Massey, MD, FACP will give the gastroenterology perspective on esophageal HRM.
 I heard Dr Massey speak at DRS 2012 in Toronto at an early riser technical session on the high resolution manometry with impedance.
 He stated that manometry and fluoroscopy are very complimentary.
 Together they may support differential diagnosis of impaired UES relaxation, versus impaired opening forces, versus impaired distention, versus an obstruction.
 Massey gave the example of how on fluoroscopy alone you may think there is a cricopharyngeal bar, but with simultaneous manometry you realize that the poor opening and distention are caused by poor pharyngeal pressures/paresis.
-He also stated that standardized protocols are needed prior to making quantitative assessments.
+He also stated that standardized HRM protocols are needed prior to making quantitative assessments.

 One of the pioneers in esophageal research, as cited above, is Reza Shaker, MD.
-He will speak on Saturday at 3:45 pm at a “State of the Art Talk” on Mechanisms and Management of Esophago-pharyngeal Reflux.
+He spoke on Saturday at the “State of the Art Talk” on Mechanisms and Management of Esophago-pharyngeal Reflux.

 It is important to thank all of our mentors and pioneers who continue to cultivate our field.

-I also look forward to the talk by Rosemary Martino, MA, MSc, PhD on Saturday at 9:30 am on Dysphagia Research: Lessons from the Past, Promises for the Future.
+I always look forward to historic talks, like the one in 2015 by Rosemary Martino, MA, MSc, PhD called: Dysphagia Research: Lessons from the Past, Promises for the Future.